With food allergies,

 Mix brown sugar and honey in a small sauce pan.
-Heat over medium heat.
+Heat over medium heat, stirring often.

-While caramel mixture is heating, make a batch of our Coconut Oil Stove Top Popcorn.
+While caramel mixture is heating, make a batch of our stove top popcorn.

-When caramel mixture is heated and mixed, take off heat and add vanilla.
+Once caramel mixture is thin and boils 2-3 minutes, take off heat and add vanilla.

 When popcorn is done popping, take off heat.

-Pour caramel mixture over popcorn and toss until all popcorn is coated.
-Be sure to get all the caramel at the bottom of the pot.
+Pour caramel mixture over the popped popcorn and toss until all popcorn is coated.
+Be sure to get all the caramel at the bottom of the bowl.

 Sprinkle sea salt over caramel popcorn, tossing and salting it all.

 If not making popcorn balls, let cool enough to eat.

 If making popcorn balls, let cool enough for you to handle.